diegolopmon/qRobotRemote/README.md

 # qRobotRemote
-Qt Quick application for controlling a remote robot via Bluetooth via on screen joystick.
+Qt Quick application for controlling a remote robot via Bluetooth with on screen joystick.

 ## Protocol